shubhamd99/spring-boot/README.md

 ## Other Essential Concepts & Tools

 ### AOP (Aspect-Oriented Programming)

 AOP is a programming paradigm used to modularize cross-cutting concerns—functions that span multiple points of an application, such as logging, security, or transaction management.
 Instead of duplicating logging code in every service method, you write an **Aspect** that automatically intercepts method calls and applies the logging logic.

 ### Lombok

 Project Lombok is a popular Java library that automatically plugs into your editor and build tools to reduce boilerplate code.
 Using annotations like `@Data`, `@Getter`, `@Setter`, `@NoArgsConstructor`, and `@AllArgsConstructor`, it generates getters, setters, constructors, and `toString()` methods at compile time.

 ### Spring Security

 Spring Security is a powerful and customizable authentication and access-control framework.
 It is the de-facto standard for securing Spring-based applications.

 - **Authentication**: Verifies who the user is (e.g., checking username and password).
 - **Authorization**: Verifies what the user is allowed to do (e.g., checking if the user has an `ADMIN` role).
 - It operates using a chain of **Security Filters** that intercept incoming requests to enforce security rules before the request ever reaches your Controller.

+### Service Discovery & Eureka

+In a microservices architecture, dozens of independent services need to communicate with one another.
+Instead of hardcoding IP addresses and ports, they use **Service Discovery**.

+- A **Service Registry** acts as a "phone book" where all microservices register themselves on startup.
+- **Eureka** (built by Netflix and integrated via Spring Cloud) is one of the most popular service registries.
+It consists of a **Eureka Server** (the phone book) and **Eureka Clients** (the microservices that register themselves and look up other services).

 ## Spring Web and Spring MVC